-Machine Learning: 2017-2018
+Machine Learning: 2023-2024

 This course will introduce the field of machine learning, in particular focusing on the core concepts of supervised and unsupervised learning.
 In supervised learning we will discuss algorithms which are trained on input data labelled with a desired output, for instance an image of a face and the name of the person whose face it is, and learn a function mapping from the input to the output.
-Unsupervised learning aims to discover latent structure in an input signal where no output labels are available, an example of which is grouping web-pages based on the topics they discuss.
-Students will learn the algorithms which underpin many popular machine learning techniques, as well as developing an understanding of the theoretical relationships between these algorithms.
+Unsupervised learning aims to discover latent structure in an input signal where no output labels are available, an example of which is grouping news articles based on the topics they cover.
+Students will learn algorithms which underpin many popular machine learning techniques, as well as developing an understanding of the theoretical relationships between these algorithms.
 The practicals will concern the application of machine learning to a range of real-world problems.

 - Ian Goodfellow, Yoshua Bengio and Aaron Courville.
 Deep Learning.
-MIT Press 2016
+MIT Press 2016.